peaurcques/peaurcques/README.md

-- 👋 Hi, I’m @peaurcques
+- 👋 Hi, I’m peaurcques
 - 👀 I’m interested in Morrowind
 - 🌱 I’m currently learning how to mod Morrowind
 - 💞️ I’m looking to collaborate on modding Morrowind